Updated February 2019

 To recap, a downside to the roominess is the loss of maneuverability.
 Because the stroller is so lonnnnng, it’s harder to steer and maneuver, especially if you’re dealing with any kind of hills.
 When Meg used this stroller in Piedmont (a town whose name literally means “foothills”), it was a bit of a nightmare, especially with a heavier kid up front.
 On flat terrain, however, it’s no problemo.
 Thus, we don’t recommend this stroller (either version) for those that live in very hilly neighborhoods.

-The new Lux version starts at $629 ($521 on sale) for the single stroller (compared to $529 for the regular City Select).
+The new Lux version starts at $629 ($498 on sale) for the single stroller (compared to $529 ($430 sale) for the regular City Select).
 A second seat costs an additional $199, and the optional bench seat goes for $90.
-You can also buy the whole shebang right now for $705 (sale price).

-You can purchase a bassinet for $109 (the stroller can alternatively take one or two car seats— great for twins!).
+The seats for the City Select LUX are not suitable for children under 6 months but you can purchase a bassinet for $109 (the stroller can alternatively take one or two car seats — great for twins!).
 Any other accessories (parent console, cupholder, belly bar, tote bag, car seat adapters) cost extra as well.
 Despite the Lux in the name, you don’t get any niceties, like a cup holder.
 This is a big complaint, but not uncommon for luxury strollers (for whatever reason).

 Features of Both